 Tortech has a vast experience of designing toroidal transformers to meet the requirements of IEC 601 and UL 544.

 The most important aspects of designing a transformer to UL 544 requirements are construction, leakage current, and abnormal operation as defined in UL 544 sections 19, 27, and 41, respectively.
 Unless the customer dictates otherwise, we use construction called out in paragraphs 19.4C or E of UL 544.
 These are for patient-care equipment.
-Paragraph C is satisfied by using a grounded copper shield between primaries and secondaries in combination with a thermal protection device.
+Paragraph C (in the UL standard) is satisfied by using a grounded copper shield between primaries and secondaries in combination with a thermal protection device.
 Often, our customers prefer this type of construction because the copper shield is considered a failsafe protection against electrical shock.
 However, this approach adds cost and may be unnecessary.

 Leakage current is that current which can be conducted through the patient’s body if the protective ground to the wall power cord is broken.
 Toroidal transformers can contribute leakage current through two paths: from primary to secondary, and from primary to mounting surface.
 Drawing on years of experience, our engineers can design toroidal transformers and mounting techniques that will minimize the transformer’s contribution to system leakage.
 However, the equipment designer must also account for other components within the system that will contribute leakage current such as power cords, switches, line filters, and fuse holders.